 Portable Gas Heaters

-Finally, the portable gas heater, also known as unflued because they don’t require installation, is the most popular gas heaters for basement use.
+Finally, the portable gas heater, also known as unflued because it doesn’t require installation, is the most popular gas heater for basement use.
 They are powerful and efficient.
 They are also built to withstand the challenging conditions of the basement.

 However, you need to know that portable gas heaters also create a small safety risk because they vent inside the room.
 For this reason, you want to consider models with an oxygen depletion sensor (ODS).
 The built-in ODS automatically turns off the heater when a dangerously low level of oxygen is reached.

 Factors to Consider When Choosing a Gas Heater for the Basement